Mmegwa/simple_shell/README.md

 		_puts -> prints a string
 		_strlen -> gives the length of a string
-		_strdup -> copies a string in a newly allocated memory concat_all -> concatenates 3 strings in a newly allocated memory6	line_exec.c
+		_strdup -> copies a string in a newly allocated memory concat_all -> concatenates 3 strings in a newly allocated memory 6	line_exec.c
 		splitstring -> splits a string into an array of words execute -> executes a command using execve realloc -> reallocates a memory block